daniel-simpson/blog/content/posts/2020-04-06---entityframework-and-jsonpatch.md

 We are small, we don't have a lot of requirements and not many people to answer to, so I am comfortable using a custom built system for these purposes rather than using an off-the-shelf solution.

-It also gives me an testbed to play with new technology.
+It also gives me a testbed to play with new technology.
 This means that I have re-written functionality, some would say needlessly, but it's how I learn.

 It started out around the same time .NET Core started, which means it's grown along with the platform.

-At its core there is athe [.NET Core Web API](https://dotnet.microsoft.com/) handling all the logic, a [Hangfire](https://www.hangfire.io/) scheduled task runner, a React interface, and recently a [gRPC](https://grpc.io/) endpoint.
+At its core, there is a [.NET Core Web API](https://dotnet.microsoft.com/) handling all the logic, a [Hangfire](https://www.hangfire.io/) scheduled task runner, a React interface, and recently a [gRPC](https://grpc.io/) endpoint.

 Initially, I started with a standard Entity Framework setup, with ASP.NET Controllers for all my entities, talking to services in my business-logic layer, reading from the Entity Framework repository in the data layer.

-Over time, this grew unwieldly.
+Over time, this grew unwieldy.
 There were a large number of controllers that all did basically the same thing - CRUD.
 I want to add properties that our guests can travel to, well that's the model, business-logic service, the controller with at least four actions.

-I saw this pattern repeated throughout the project and knew there had to be a better appraoch.
+I saw this pattern repeated throughout the project and knew there had to be a better approach.

 Enter GraphQL - and more specifically [graphql-dotnet](https://graphql-dotnet.github.io/).

-I had previously heard of GraphQL and played with it a little, but never really understood, let alone harnessed, its potential.
+I had previously heard of GraphQL and played with it a little, but never really understood, let alone harnessed its potential.
 It seemed a bit fad-ish - why would I use that when I can just use Entity Framework and write out my controllers.

 As I said in the beginning, I like to use our internal systems as a bit of a playground; so I started with a few basic entities that in terms of the system didn't require much more beyond simple CRUD operations - i.e., there was no special logic that needed to happen when entities were created or updated.